ScaledByDesign/Archon/docs/dashy-integration.md

 ## Security Considerations

 ### Access Control
-- Dashboard accessible only on localhost by default
+- Dashboard accessible only on zoi.local by default
 - Traefik integration for secure external access
 - No authentication required for read-only monitoring
 - Configuration editing disabled in production